-Further, we have some objections regarding the notion of 'an entity's main business activities':
+Further, we have some concerns regarding the notion of 'an entity's main business activities':

-- The ED does not provide any further guidance whether and under which circumstances - a business activity that is not reported as a segment (e.g. operating segments that do not meet the quantitative thresholds in paragraph 13 of IFRS 8 and, thus, are combined with other operating segments or are reported within an 'all other segments' category) can be considered as a main business activity.
-Consequently, it may be difficult for entities with multiple business activities to determine their main business activities. - Further, it is not clear whether income and expenses arising from activities that, applying paragraph B31 of the ED, are not an entity's main business activity, shall be classified to the operating category.
-This applies for 'ancillary' or 'non-core' business activities.
-Considering for example a subsidiary which operates an advertising agency, which is included in the consolidated financial statements of a bank (business activity: customer-finance).
+- The ED does not provide further guidance as to whether and under which circumstances a business activity that is not reported as a segment per IFRS 8 can be considered a main business activity (e.g. operating segments that do not meet the quantitative thresholds in paragraph 13 of IFRS 8 and, thus, are combined with other operating segments or are reported within an 'all other segments' category).
+Consequently, it may be difficult for entities with multiple business activities to determine their main business activities. - Further, it is not clear whether income and expenses arising from activities that, in applying paragraph B31 of the ED, are not an entity's main business activity, shall be classified in the operating category.
+This applies to 'ancillary' or 'non-core' business activities. - The ED is not clear as to whether the classification made at a lower reporting entity level shall be maintained upon consolidation of the entity into a group.
+Consider, for example, a subsidiary that operates an advertising agency that is included in the consolidated financial statements of a bank (business activity: customer finance).
 In this case, it is not clear from the proposals whether the revenues from the business activity of the subsidiary (i.e. the advertising agency) shall be classified in the operating category of the group's consolidated financial statements. - The guidance proposed for determining whether an entity provides financing to customers as a main business activity is not sufficiently clear.
-In our view, the current proposals might result in an inconsistent classification by those entities for which the sale of products is the 'main business activity' and the realisation of interest income is a by-product of that activity (e.g. construction manufacturers that provide sales financing).
-In these instances, the entity's business activities are clearly focussed on the production and sale of products, but sales financing is common within that industry.
-We render the view that in these instances the 'customer-finance' business activity is linked to the operating activities, effecting that the 'manufacturing' main business activity and the 'customer-finance' business activity have to be treated as one bundle of business activities.
+In our view, the current proposals might result in an inconsistent classification by those entities for which the sale of products is the 'main business activity' and the realisation of interest income is a byproduct of that activity (e.g. construction manufacturers that provide sales financing).
+In these instances, the entity's business activities are clearly focused on the production and sale of products, but sales financing is common within that industry.
+We render the view that in these instances the 'customer finance' business activity is linked to the operating activities, with the result that the 'manufacturing' main business activity and the 'customer finance' business activity should be treated as one bundle of business activities.
 Similar considerations apply to insurance services rendered as a by-product of the sale of products to customers.